ludwig-gramberg/tagged-cache/README.md

 # Tagged Cache

-A cache with tags, so you can invalidate smarter (based on redis).
+A cache with tags, so you can invalidate smarter (using redis).